-Shay Murtagh Precast were contracted by J Murphy & Sons for the manufacture of cill beams, box beams and approach walls for their project as part of Network Rail’s Railway Upgrade Plan.
-The plan which is to deliver a better, more reliable railway service for more than four million passengers that travel by train each day.
+Shay Murtagh Precast, contracted by J Murphy & Sons for the manufacture of cill beams, box beams and approach walls for their project as part of Network Rail’s Railway Upgrade Plan.

 Shay Murtagh Precast manufactured and supplied 4NO Cill Beams, 4 NO Internal Box Beams (SD3)-(BEAM TYPE) and 26NO Approach Walls with coping units.

 - Cill 1 = 8.8TON